Sparse Network Estimation for Dynamical Spatio-temporal Array Models: A linear model

-Next as the component functions; the stimulus functions $s$, the network function $w$ and the short range memory $h$, are assumed to be square integrable we can use basis expansions to represent them, i.e. for $p_s,p_w,p_h\in \NN$,
+Next as the component functions; the stimulus functions $s$, the network function $w$ and the short range memory $h$, are assumed to be square integrable we can use basis expansions to represent them, i.e., for $p_s,p_w,p_h\in \NN$,

 where $(\alpha_q)_q$, $(\beta_q)_q$ and $(\gamma_q)_q$ are three sets of basis coefficients and $(\phi_q)_q$ is generic notation for a set of basis functions.
 We let $p\coloneqq p_s+p_w+p_h$ denote the total number of basis functions used.
-Using \eqref{eq16}-\eqref{eq18} we can formulate the dynamical model \eqref{eq12} as a vector autoregressive model. \begin{thm_prop} There exists a $D\times 1$ vector $y_k$ and a $D\times p$ matrix $X_k$ such that we can write the dynamical model \eqref{eq12} as an autoregression
+Using \eqref{eq16}-\eqref{eq18} we can formulate the dynamical model \eqref{eq12} as a vector autoregressive model.
+The proof is given in \ref{sec:proofs}. \begin{thm_prop} There exists a $D\times 1$ vector $y_k$ and a $D\times p$ matrix $X_k$ such that we can write the dynamical model \eqref{eq12} as an autoregression

-where $(e_k) $ are i.i.d. $ N_{D}(0, \Sigma)$ with $\Sigma\coloneqq \tilde C^\top \tilde C\Delta_t$.
+where $(e_k)_k $ are i.i.d. $ \mathcal{N}_{D}(0, \Sigma)$ with $\Sigma\coloneqq \tilde C^\top \tilde C\Delta_t$.
 Defining

 the associated negative log-likelihood can be written as